Astra-Appalachia/astra-appalachia.github.io/_pages/bitter-conquest/core.md

 Any Unit with the Unique trait should not be given a Roster Card as they cannot make Advancements within the Campaign.
 However, such Units still contribute towards the Battle Company's Points Total and its Supply Limit and should be noted on the Regimental Registry.
 In addition, they cannot be [*Taken Out of Action*](#taken-out-of-action-tests) and as such they cannot gain *Battle Scars*.

 New units can be added to the Regimental Registry at any time, provided that doing so does not exceed the Battle Company’s Supply Limit.
-Once a unit has been added, however, its deftails cannot be changed freely.
+Once a unit has been added, however, its details cannot be changed freely.
 This means that the unit cannot change the number of models it consists of, the war gear they are equipped with, or any of the abilities etc. that have been chosen for that unit.
 Some units have options which must be chosen or generated prior to the game, once these are done the first time they cannot be changed.

 Units can also be removed from a forces Regimental Registry at any time, but one removed a unit cannot be added back into the Regimental Registry again later (so any upgrades, Battle Honors, etc. they have acquired are lost), they are effectively disbanded.
 Removing a unit from the Regimental Registry does not affect its Supply Limit, so removing one unit can potentially leave room to add a new unit to the force’s Regimental Registry.

-An important thing to remember is that the units making up the Regimental Registry do not have to conform to any Force Organisation Chart or Allies matrix.
+An important thing to remember is that the units making up the Regimental Registry do not have to conform to any Force Organization Chart or Allies matrix.
 Instead, they form the available pool of units from which an army can be created, at which time a legal list must be used.
 So, for example, the Regimental Registry could include units from other factions, but when they are included in an army, they would be fielded as Allies, needing all of the required minimum units to do so.
 So early on, it is common for an Regimental Registry to look identical to an army list, but as the campaign progresses and the Supply Limit is increased, more varied options can be incorporated to give the Battle Company some flexibility.

 A unique aspect of the *Bitter Crusade* Campaign System is how it handles Warlord Traits.
 Warlord Traits are not automatically granted to an eligible Unit unless the Unit in question is a Named Character (and as such, has it listed on their profile).
 Instead, leaders must gain a Warlord Trait through the use of Requisitions, either when they are initially added to the Regimental Registry or when they are promoted.
 As a counter balance, any Character may eventually reach the point where they begin to grow in their abilities (see [Battle Honours](#battle-honours) and the [Beseech the Wisdom of the Ancients](#beseech-the-wisdom-of-the-ancients) Requisition Request) to represent their advancement in the narrative.